Norfolk and Western Railway: Merger era: 1960–1982

 In 1955, the N&W operated in North Carolina, Virginia, Kentucky, West Virginia, Maryland, and Ohio.
 In 1959, the Interstate Commerce Commission (ICC) approved VGN's merger into the N&W.

 In 1964, the former Wabash; Nickel Plate; Pittsburgh and West Virginia Railway; and Akron, Canton and Youngstown Railroad were brought into the system in one of the most complex mergers of the era.
 This consolidation, plus the 1976 addition of a more direct route to Chicago, Illinois, made N&W an important Midwestern railroad that provided direct single-line service between the Atlantic Ocean and the Great Lakes and Mississippi River.

 In 1968, the N&W formed Dereco, a holding company that owned the Delaware & Hudson (D&H) and Erie Lackawanna (EL) railroads.
 Dereco's troubled railroads were not merged into the N&W: EL eventually joined Conrail and D&H was sold to Guilford Transportation Industries; it is now part of Canadian Pacific.

 In 1970, the N&W operated in North Carolina, Virginia, Kentucky, West Virginia, Maryland, Ohio, Pennsylvania, New York, Indiana, Michigan, Illinois, Missouri, and Iowa.

 In 1980, the song "There's No Stopping Us", more commonly known as "Cargo Movin' People," was written and recorded by the J. Walter Thompson Company for the railroad as a part of the railroad's "There's No Stopping Us" advertising campaign.
 It eventually made its way onto the Mark I Video program titled Rails to Roanoke in 1987.
 On September 1, 1981, the N&W acquired Illinois Terminal Railroad.
 The N&W was also a major investor in Piedmont Airlines.

-By 1996, N&W ran in most of the Midwest and Eastern states.
-Many N&W lines by 1998 were abandoned and some of them were never used again.
-However, the Norfolk to Bluefield line still exists but traffic has slowed because of its 12-mile 1.2% grade.

-Autoracks

-In the 1950s, Canadian National Railway (CN) introduced a group of innovative bi-level autorack railcars.
-These autoracks had end doors and were very large by the standards of the time; at 75 ft long, each autorack could carry 8 completed automobiles.
-These autoracks were a big success and helped lead to the development of today's fully enclosed autoracks.
-Tri-level autoracks were developed in the 1970s.

-During the 1960s, autoracks took over rail transportation of newly completed automobiles in North America.
-They carried more cars in the same space and were easier to load and unload than the boxcars formerly used.
-Ever-larger auto carriers and specialized terminals were developed by NW and other railroads.

-The railroads were able to provide lower costs and greater protection from in-transit damage, such as that which may occur due to vandalism or weather and traffic conditions on unenclosed truck trailers.
-Using the autoracks, the railroads became the primary long-distance transporter of completed automobiles, one of few commodities where the industry has been able to overcome trucking in competition.